replicatedhq/help-center/content/docs/swarm/packaging-an-application/application-properties.md

 ---
 date: "2016-07-03T04:02:20Z"
 title: "Application Properties"
-description: "The Replicated YAML section `properties` allows several high level items to be defined."
+description: "The Replicated YAML section properties allows several high level items to be defined."
-weight: "201"
+weight: "1208"
 categories: [ "Packaging a Swarm Application" ]
-tags: [ "Application YAML" ]
-index: false
+index: "docs/swarm"
-guide: 1
 ---

 The properties section of the YAML allows you to configure properties of the admin console.